 Manuscripts in the works!

 Halpern, S.L, Ohgushi, T., Utsumi, S. and T.N.
 Kim.
 Enemy reduction and release on Solanum carolinense in introduced populations in Japan.
 In revision at the American Journal of Botany.

 Tamburini, G., Santoiemma, G., O’Rourke, M. Bommarco, R., Chaplin-Kramer, R., Dainese, M., Karp, D. S., Kim, T. N., Martin, E. A., and L. Marini.
-Semi-natural habitats favour exotic pests but reduce populations of native crop specialists.
+Species traits elucidate crop pest response to landscape composition.
 Submitted to Nature Sustainability

 Kim, T. N., Spiesman, B. J., Bukhman, Y., Jusino, M., and C. Gratton.
 Using Next Generation Sequencing to Determine Predator-Prey Associations.
 In prep.